 - Past question papers: Download SQA National 5, Higher and Advanced Higher past papers and marking instructions.

 - SQA Examination Timetable and Personal Timetable Builder: The Scottish Qualifications Authority (SQA) NQ Examination Timetable with information on the online and mobile personal timetable builders.

 - Children or young people who have additional support needs or a disability can get assessment support when they are studying for SQA qualifications.
 Parents and carers should contact their child’s school to discuss the different types of support available.

 'Nationals in a Nutshell' guides

-- Highers in a Nutshell – Written for parents and carer, these are clear concise guides to the new Highers.
+- Highers in a Nutshell – written for parents and carers, these are clear concise guides to the new Highers.

 SQA support for parents - Information to help you support your child or young person if they are studying for National Qualifications exams.

 SQA support for learners – Information to help young people prepare for their exams.